Standalone Sync

 - A valid

-tempo.yamlfile. - A project folder structure matching the paths defined in
+tempo.yamlfile - A project folder structure matching the paths defined in

-tempo.yaml. - Guard markers in your
+tempo.yaml - Guard markers in your

-.templfiles to specify where assets should be injected.
+.templfiles to specify where assets should be injected

-This makes tempo sync a great option for developers who simply want to synchronize CSS and JS assets with their .templ files, without using the full scaffolding features.
+This makes tempo sync a great option for developers who want to synchronize CSS and JS assets with their .templ files, without using the full scaffolding features.

-- Already have components but want automated asset injection.
+- Already have components but want automated asset injection

-- Only need asset handling without using the full scaffolding flow.
+- Only need asset handling without using the full scaffolding flow

-π οΈ Example Standalone Workflow β
+Example Workflow

 Start by creating a Go module using the go mod init command.